Updated on: February 8, 2025

 Resolving Employee Conflicts

 In any business, employee conflicts are unavoidable.
 When these things happen, human resources must step in the middle to intervene during these situations.
-It will be up to HR to decide who receives the punishment and what that punishment might be.
+It will be up to HR professionals to decide who receives the punishment and what that punishment might be.

 Food Service Certifications